rganesh777/cb-coding-challenge/README.md

 ## Future Improvements

-- [ ] Add unit tests for all components - Must.
+- Add unit tests for all components - Must.
+- Current CSS is placed in App.css because the project is small and simple.
+For larger applications, it's better to use more scalable styling solutions such as utility frameworks (e.g., Tailwind CSS) or CSS-in-JS libraries.
+- Favicon needs to be updated.
-- [ ] Implement loading states during API calls
+- Implement loading states during API calls
-- [ ] Accessibility improvements (ARIA labels, keyboard navigation)
+- Accessibility improvements (ARIA labels, keyboard navigation)

-- [ ] Search functionality - filter incidents by name or location
+- Search functionality - filter incidents by name or location
-- [ ] Multi filters - allow filtering by multiple priorities
+- Multi filters - allow filtering by multiple priorities
-- [ ] Pagination - handle large incident lists efficiently
+- Pagination - handle large incident lists efficiently
-- [ ] Incident details modal - click to view full incident information
+- Incident details modal - click to view full incident information
-- [ ] E2E tests - add Cypress or Playwright tests
+- E2E tests - add Cypress or Playwright tests
-- [ ] Performance monitoring - analytics and error tracking
+- Performance monitoring - analytics and error tracking